 Best ecommerce CRM integrations for Shopify:

 - Klaviyo - Built specifically for ecommerce.
-Pulls real-time Shopify data for segmentation, flows, and predictive analytics.
+Pulls real-time data for segmentation, flows, and predictive analytics.
 The gold standard for DTC brands.

 - HubSpot - Great if you have a B2B or wholesale component.
 Full CRM suite with Shopify connector.